leolost2605/SBAid/README.md

 #### TL;DR

 We definitely recommend reading the full instructions above.
-If you read them and understood what they do here is a list of commands that you can copy and paste into your msys2 terminal for getting SBAid quickly up and running.
+If you read them and understood what they do, here is a list of commands that you can copy and paste into your msys2 terminal for getting SBAid quickly up and running.